 In a world where 23,000 women die every year from unsafe abortion, Helms is bad health policy and bad foreign policy.

-Rep. Jan Schakowsky (D-IL) and Sen. Cory Booker (D-NJ) introduced the Abortion Is Health Care Everywhere Act on March 22, 2023.
+Rep. Jan Schakowsky (D-IL) and Sen. Cory Booker (D-NJ) introduced the Abortion Is Health Care Everywhere Act in their respective houses of Congress on March 22, 2023.
 This bill—the first of its kind—would repeal the Helms Amendment and allow U.S. foreign assistance to fund safe abortion.

 Ask your members of Congress to co-sponsor this critical bill!Contact members of Congress